Iraq protester sets self ablaze in anti-government rally

 They are also demanding better government services, a complaint they share with other Iraqis frustrated by the lack of economic progress despite windfall state revenues from growing oil production.

-Sunni protesters are also split among moderates more keen to work to improve power-sharing agreements and hardline Islamist voices who are calling for Maliki to be ousted and even the formation of a separate Sunni region inside Iraq.
+Sunni protesters are also split among moderates more keen to work to improve power-sharing agreements and hardline Islamist voices who are calling for Maliki's ouster and even the formation of a separate Sunni region inside Iraq.

-More hardline Iraqi Sunni leaders believe the fall of the Assad government and the rise of a Sunni regime next door will weaken Shi'ite Iran's influence and strengthen their own position against the Shi'ite-led government in Baghdad.

-(Additional reporting by Ahmed Rasheed; Writing by Patrick Markey; Editing by Sophie Hares)
+(Additional reporting by Ahmed Rasheed; Writing by Patrick Markey; Editing by Peter Graff)